 Graduate student Lisha Samuel recently completed a paper detailing her fall research on climate change communication in the city of Kolkata, India.
 Rechnitz Family/Urban Coast Institute Endowed Chair in Marine and Environmental Law Randall Abate served as a faculty mentor and the project was supported with funding from the UCI.

 We caught up with Lisha recently to ask a few questions about her takeaways from the project.
-Read what she had to say and download a copy of her paper below.
 You can also watch this video of her talk on the topic from Monmouth University’s fall Climate Teach-In.

 Student Researcher: Lisha Samuel

 Year and Major: Graduated December 2020 with a master’s degree in communication

 Q: What interested you in exploring the topic of climate change communication and why did you choose Kolkata, India, as a case study?

 Climate change communication is a fairly a new topic.
 I have always been interested in climate change and my background in communications was a great fit as I wanted to conduct research on the Indian media and use communication theories for my proposal.
 My reason for choosing Kolkata was because I grew up in India and understand India’s mindset towards climate change.
 I wanted to learn more about India’s approach to climate change and how the coastal communities were being affected.
 Kolkata is the second largest city in India after Mumbai (where I grew up).
 It was a valuable focus for the paper because it is a city that is surrounded by rivers and is the fourth most vulnerable city in India to sea-level rise.

 Q: Your paper notes that you found many “missing links” in climate change communication in India.
 What were some of the most significant and what risks might those gaps pose for the populace of vulnerable areas?